SkeltonThatcher/rancher-buildeng-catalog/templates/artifactory-pro/0/README.md

   Install the Rancher EBS plugin stack first.

-  Using the Rancher storage option, pre-create x2 volumes named splunk-etc and splunk-var

-  Set the volume size and type pairs, e.g:
+  Using the Rancher storage option, pre-create a volume named artifactory Set the volume size and type:

   ```
   volumeType = gp2